Here's what's in the second stimulus package - KESQ

 Rental assistance

-The bill would extend until January 31 the eviction protection set to expire at the end of the year.
-It also would provide $25 billion in rental assistance for individuals who lost their sources of income during the pandemic.
+It extends until January 31 the eviction protection set to expire at the end of the year.
+It also provides $25 billion in rental assistance for individuals who lost their sources of income during the pandemic.

 Nutrition assistance

-The deal would raise SNAP benefits by 15% for six months but would not expand eligibility.
+The package raises SNAP benefits by 15% for six months but does not expand eligibility.
 This is more generous than the original bipartisan agreement from earlier in December, which called for a four-month increase.

 Democrats have advocated for augmenting the Supplemental Nutrition Assistance Program, or SNAP, as food stamps are formally known, since the pandemic began, but the provision never made it into prior relief packages.

-The bill would also expand the Pandemic-EBT program to families with children under age 6 who receive food stamps, deeming them “enrolled” in child care and eligible for benefits.
-It now provides money to low-income families with school-age children in lieu of the free and reduced-price meals they would have received in school.
+It also expands the Pandemic-EBT program to families with children under age 6 who receive food stamps, deeming them “enrolled” in child care and eligible for benefits.
+The program now provides money to low-income families with school-age children in lieu of the free and reduced-price meals they would have received in school.

-The deal also would send $400 million to food banks and food pantries through The Emergency Food Assistance Program.
+The package sends $400 million to food banks and food pantries through The Emergency Food Assistance Program.

-It would also provide $175 million for nutrition services for seniors, such as Meals on Wheels, and $13 million for the Commodity Supplemental Food Program, which serves more than 700,000 older Americans monthly.
+It also provides $175 million for nutrition services for seniors, such as Meals on Wheels, and $13 million for the Commodity Supplemental Food Program, which serves more than 700,000 older Americans monthly.

 Vaccine and hospital funding

-Note: This story has been updated with President Donald Trump signing the bill into law on Sunday night.